jiaquan1/computer_pointer_controller/README.md

 d (Optional): Specify Device for inference, the device can be CPU, GPU, FPGU, MYRID o : Specify path of output folder where we will store results
 ## Benchmarks
-I tested on my local computer on CPU (Intel(R) Core(TM) i7-8665U CPU @1.90GHz 2.11GHz) and GPU (Intel® UHD Graphics 620).
+I tested on my local computer on CPU (Intel(R) Core(TM) i7-8665U CPU @1.90GHz 2.11GHz) and GPU (IntelÂ® UHD Graphics 620).
 I have checked Inference Time, Model Loading Time, and Frames Per Second model for FP16, FP32, and FP16-INT8 of all the models except Face Detection Model.
 Face Detection Model was only available on FP32-INT1 precision.
 You can use below commands to get results for respective precisions:
 FP16:
 python main.py -fd /face-detection-adas-binary-0001/FP32-INT1/face-detection-adas-binary-0001.xml \
 -lr /landmarks-regression-retail-0009/FP16/landmarks-regression-retail-0009.xml \